elinekupers/noisepoolPCADenoise/README.md

 General purpose denoising suite that denoises EEG/MEG/ECoG data

-This denoising suite is dependent on MATLAB Version 8.4
+This denoising suite is was developed on MATLAB Version 8.4

 —————————————————————————————————————————————————————-
 ——-——-——-——-——- Matlab toolbox dependencies ——-———————